Updated Lineup For TNA Under Siege | 411MANIA

 * TNA International Championship Match: Steve Maclin vs. Matt Cardona

-* TNA Knockouts Tag Team Championship Match: Ash By Elegance & Heather By Elegance vs. Spitfire
+* TNA Knockouts Tag Team Championship Match By Elegance: Ash By Elegance & Heather By Elegance vs. Spitfire

 * Trick Williams & Frankie Kazarian vs. Joe Hendry & Elijah